pauldeschacht/impala-java-client/README.md

 - slf4j.api-1.6.1.jar
 - slf4j-simple-1.6.1.jar
 - ImpalaService.jar

-See the test/build.sh how for the details.
+See the test/build.sh script for the details.

 The input parameters for the test are the Impala host and port and the hive/sql statement.